kgateway-dev/kgateway/docs/content/dev/writing_auth_plugins/_index.md

 | manifest | A .yaml file containing information required to load the plugins | No |
 | debug | Set debug log level | Yes |

 The `manifest` file is needed to instruct the script on how to load the plugins.
-It intentionally has the same format as the plugin configuration that you define on your Virtual Services:
+It intentionally has a very similar format as the configuration defined on the `AuthConfig` resource:

 ```yaml
 plugins: